MicrosoftDocs/security/security-docs/operations/ingest-data-sources.md

 -   [Anomalous Privilege Granted](/azure/sentinel/anomalies-reference#anomalous-privilege-granted)
 -   [Anomalous Sign-in](/azure/sentinel/anomalies-reference#anomalous-sign-in)

-Review the Anomaly Rules and Anomaly Score Threshold for each one.
+Review the anomaly rules and anomaly score threshold for each one.
 If you're observing false positives for example, consider duplicating the rule and modifying the threshold by following the steps outlined in [Tune anomaly rules](/Azure/sentinel/work-with-anomaly-rules#tune-anomaly-rules).

-After reviewing and modifying Fusion and Anomaly rules, enable the out-of-the-box Microsoft Threat Intelligence Analytics Rule.
+After reviewing and modifying fusion and anomaly rules, enable the out-of-the-box Microsoft Threat Intelligence Analytics Rule.
 Verify that [this rule matches your log data with Microsoft-generated threat intelligence](/azure/sentinel/understand-threat-intelligence#detect-threats-with-threat-indicator-analytics).
 Microsoft has a vast repository of threat intelligence data, and this Analytic Rule uses a subset of it to generate high fidelity alerts and incidents for SOC (security operations centers) teams to triage.

 With Fusion, Anomaly, and Threat Intelligence Analytic Rules enabled, you should conduct a [MITRE Att&ck crosswalk](/azure/sentinel/mitre-coverage) to help you decide which remaining Analytic Rules to enable and to finish implementing a mature XDR (extended detection and response) process.
 This will empower you to detect and respond throughout the lifecycle of an attack.